 The first step to take before going back to work is to figure out a career path.
 Your interests, education, strengths and living situation will factor into what constitutes a meaningful career for you.
 Consider:

 - Your passion: Typically, an employee spends 90,000 hours at work over a lifetime.
-You want to work at a job that makes you happy and enables you to work on what you’re interested in.
+You want to work at a job that makes you happy and enables you to work on what you’re interested in, look into direct deposit.

 - Your education: Look at education requirements for your ideal jobs.
 You may already have the background to pursue certain roles, or you may need to further your education.